ziapeltagames/one-eyed-willy/prison-of-pop-culture-peril.md

 * South Wall: 21
 * West Wall: 6

 The correct order for the levers is 6, 12, 21, 24.
 Or West, North, South, East.
+These numbers correspond to the letters for FLUX.
+They can also get lucky and just do them in ascending order.

+Doing them in any other order results in a random character getting hit for d8 lightning damage.
+Then the levers reset.

 If solved, a floor tile opens with the flux capacitor.
+Additionally, the passage to the Warp Hall opens.

 ## Warp Hall

 At one end of this hall is KIT, the car from Knight Rider.
 Although, KIT has no engine.
 But it still says hi to Mikey if he's alive!

-Along the way, there is a trap door in the floor.
-This falls above to the cieling.
-The slide can be used to generate speed for the car.

-On the wall is a lightning bolt button.
+Additionally, KIT is outfitted with the calendar date/time display from Back to the Future.
+It is currently sent to the current date time (October 23, 1987).

+There is a trap door in the floor of the hall.
+This trap door is a warp zone that opens into the ceiling ten feet further down the passage.
+This is similar to the sort of thing that happens in the video game Portal.

+The idea here is that the slide can be used to generate speed for the car, by placing it between the ceiling and the floor.
+The car will go faster and faster and faster.
+If energy is supplied to it as it gets going fast enough (88 mph), it will warp back in time.

+On the far wall is a big red button.
+Pressing it blasts a lightning bolt along the length of the hall.
+Anyone in the way must make a DC 20 Fortitude save or take d8 damage.
+This can be used to power the time travel device.

+The most interesting question: how will the players slow down the car if they travel backward / forward in time?
+Jumping out of a car going 88 mph should probably require (at least) a DC 20 Reflex save or suffer d8 damage.

+Don't worry too much about the time space continuum weirdness, unless you think of something humorous.
+Finding other versions of yourselves shouldn't result in everyone warping away (despite the obvious paradox).
+Instead, the players might be able to have two copies of characters to battle Willy with!

+More copies might be difficult, given that the car will probably be moving along the track if the go forward / back in time, so putting another one on the track might be a problem.
+It might require a cocktail napkin and a pen to work it all out.

 ## Tron Room

 Ahead is a large glass floor, with strange rings within it.

 There is a speak and spell here, sitting on the ground.
 When grasped, it says "You Will Die" and the lights turn out.
-The neon rings turn brigh blue, and ET comes down on the other ring.
+The neon rings turn brigh blue, and ET the extra terrestial comes down on the other ring.
 He is dressed in Tron gear.
 Suddenly, a battle ball is thrown off the top wall and comes screaming down.

 This is played as a dexterity game.
 I use two circles roughly 12" in diameter, at opposite ends of a table.
 It works better with a longer table.
 Within each circle, draw three concentric rings.
+All characters should be placed somewhere within the circle.

-To play the battle ball mini-game, each side rolls a d20 at the circle across from them.
+To play the battle ball mini-game, each side rolls a large novelty sized d20 at the circle across from them.
 Roll once for ET and once for each main character.

 Add your ranged "to-hit" to the result if it lands in a ring.
-Then the opposing side rolls to "catch" the ball by making a reflex save against the difficulty of the attack, but only if they are adjacent!
+Then the opposing side rolls to "catch" the ball by making a reflex save against the difficulty of the attack, but only if they are adjacent to the ring it lands on!
 If they succeed, they move into that ring and throw.
-If they fail, the ring disappears and any characters on it must make a reflex save or fall to their death.
+If they fail, the ring disappears and any characters on it must make a DC10 reflex save or fall to their death.

+Now is a good time to use the "swap a minion for a character" rule!
 ET adds +10 to-hit and +3 for reflex saves.
-This is a good time to burn luck!!!
+This is also good time to burn luck!
+It's also a good idea to burn luck if a player gets it in the ring in order to make ET's save more difficult.

+If the dice lands on a ring that's missing (already taken out), it will randomly hit a different ring.
+The first time I played this little dexterity game, we tried to hit specific rings.
+But the circles were too small and the dice too inaccurate, so it too forever!
+This rule at least changes things so that any time it lands in the circle it will hit somewhere.

 ## Abe Froman Hall

+After defeating ET, a door opens on the far end of the chamber.
+Although it looks like there is no floor, there is an invisible one.
+Characters can use sand or something similar to find it.

-Sloth is trapped here, high in a cage.
+Sloth is trapped here, high in a cage dangling from the ceiling.
 In front of him is Abe Froman, the sausage golem of Chicago.
 The sausage golem attacks as soon as the characters enter.
+The sausage golem sits on a very large throne that reads "Abe From: Sausage Golem of Chicago".

-Sloth has the single "You Spin Me Right Round" on him, which can be used to open the fireplace.
+Sloth has the single "You Spin Me Right Round" on him in a backpack, which can be used to open the fireplace.
+He will hand this to Chunk when freed.

 ## One-Eyed Willy's Lair